Mike-Heneghan/wk_07_d3_Polymorphism-Compostion_Quiz/README.md

 <h3>What is/are the advantage(s) of using composition?</h3>

 <p>Composition helps to make code more robust and future proofs it by reducing hi level dependencies on lo level modules allowing changes to be made without "breaking" the code.
-This also lends itself to reusing code. </p>
+This also lends itself to reusing code (Not necessarily true for compostion this is more dependency inversion using interfaces.)</p>

 <h3>What happens to the behaviours when the object composed of them is destroyed?</h3>